EVerest/everest-core/docs/source/how-to-guides/configure-pnc.rst

 This is a goal-oriented how-to-guide on how to configure Plug&Charge in EVerest.

-To learn how Plug&Charge is implemented in EVerest, please refer to the :doc:`TODO explanation of the Plug&Charge process </explanation/pnc-process>`.
+To learn how Plug&Charge is implemented in EVerest, please refer to the :doc:`Explanation of the Plug&Charge process </explanation/pnc-process>`.

 The following two configuration files are relevant and require a correct setup and activation for Plug&Charge: